Neelectric/BioLlama/timelog.md

 * *1.5 hours* Attempts at bugfixing 7B and 13B inference on all three benchmarks
 * *0.5 hours* Further benchmarking of 7B and 13B on MedQA

+## Week 5 - 20.5 hours total
-### Monday - 23 Octo 2023
+### Monday - 23 Oct 2023
 * *0.5 hours* Write up of count_tokens.py utility script to count tokens in prompt
-* *3 hours* Fixed bug where LLM was not split on GPUs properly, creating graph for initial baselines
+* *2.5 hours* Fixed bug where LLM was not split on GPUs properly, creating graph for initial baselines
+* *2 hours* Further reading into ATLAS, RETRO, RETRO++ and FiD
+* *0.5 hours* Further research into RETRO implementations from lucidrains and NVIDIA